 Add butter and vanilla extract to the syrup, mixing well.
 Microwave on high for 1-2 minutes more.
 Peanuts will be lightly browned and syrup will be very hot.
 Be careful when removing from the microwave.

 Add baking soda and gently stir until light and foamy.

 Pour mixture onto a lightly greased cookie sheet.
 Let cool for 30 minutes to an hour.

-When the peanut brittle has cooled, break into small pieces and store in an airtight container.
+When the peanut brittle has cooled, break it into small pieces and store them in an airtight container.

 If you can’t find raw peanuts, use roasted, salted nuts (without skins) and leave out the salt in the recipe.
 That’s what I used in this recipe.

 Note: My microwave is 1000 watts.
 In general, the higher the wattage, the faster the cooking time.
-A low-wattage microwave (700 and below) will cook slower and uneven.
+A low-wattage microwave (700 and below) will cook slower and unevenly.